AdrienChampion/induction_for_dummies/src/mikino_induction/readme.md

 - assuming state `k+1` is a successor of state `k`,
 - is it possible that state `k+1` falsifies `candidate`?

-If the answer is negative, it means that there exists a state `k` verifying `candidate` which has a successor state `k+1` falsifying `candidate`.
+If it is possible, it means that there exists a state `k` verifying `candidate` which has a successor state `k+1` falsifying `candidate`.
 Under the hood, this means the solver answered `sat` to mikino's *step* `check-sat` query, meaning mikino can invoke `get-model` for *step cex*: a pair of succeeding states showing that `candidate` is not necessarily preserved by the transition